LumenGNU/ManSearchProvider/README.md

 # Development

 **Note**: This guide covers basic development workflow only.
 It does not include complete instructions for packaging and publishing your extension.
-For comprehensive documentation on these topics, refer to the relevant sections at https://gjs.guide/extensions/
+For comprehensive documentation on these topics, refer to the relevant sections at [GJS Guide](https://gjs.guide/extensions/)

 ## Requirements